jhucsf/fall2022/assign/assign04.md

 TODO: describe how to create test data using dd and /dev/urandom.
 Suggest using /tmp (but emphasize not to leave very large files in /tmp.)
-You can create some random test data using the `dd` command:
+You can create some random test data using the `gen_rand_data` executable we have included in the starter code:

 ```
-dd if=/dev/urandom of=/path/to/output/file bs=8 count=number of integers to generate
+./gen_rand_data [size] [output filename]
 ```

-e.g. to generate a file named `test.in` n the /tmp directory of 1000 integers, you can use the following command:
+For instance, to generate 1000 integers, you can use

 ```
-dd if = /dev/urandom of=/tmp/test.in bs=8 count=1000
+./gen_rand_data 8000 test.in
 ```

-Please be very careful when executing `dd`.
-It will happily fill up you entire disk if you make a typo in either the counts or the blocksize.
-Similarly, double check your output path before you run `dd`, as it will overwrite anything there without any warning.
+which will generate 8000 bytes of data (1000 `int64s`) and place it in a file called `test.in`.
+Be sure that your specified size is a multiple of 8 so that your sort and verify function will function correctly!

 We suggest using the `/tmp` directory (the system temporary directory) to create your test files to prevent accumulating many small test files alongside your assignment.
 However, if